solarwinds/appoptics-apm-node/README.md

 ## Configuration

-See our instructions page on [configuring traceview for node](https://support.appneta.com/cloud/configuring-nodejs-instrumentation).
+See our documentation on [configuring traceview for node](https://support.appneta.com/cloud/configuring-nodejs-instrumentation).

 ## Upgrading